Unidata/awips2/docs/appendix/educational-resources.md

 Recommended:

   - A keyboard with a numpad and mouse with a scrollwheel
+  - Second monitor

 ### Design

-*Learn AWIPS CAVE* is organized in a modular layout, with multiple different sections and subsections.
-The design allows for completing the course all at once, or in segments.
-Throughout the course there are quizzes and interactive assessments to help gauge learning and understanding.
+*Learn AWIPS CAVE* is designed for those new to AWIPS or for those seeking to learn best practices.
+The course is organized into modular sections with supporting lessons, allowing for spaced learning or completion in multiple class or lab sessions.
+Each section concludes with a quiz to assess learning, and results can be requested by instructors or supervisors for their classes/teams.
 Below is a snapshot taken from the course.

 ![Learn AWIPS CAVE screenshot](../images/learnAwipsCave.png)

-- The clear outline on the left allows learners to gauge how far along they are and how much time is required to finish the next subsection.
-- Built in videos, images, and gifs make it easy to follow along and understand important functionality in CAVE.
-- Quizzes, tasks, and challenges keep learners engaged and focused on understanding new concepts.
+- Lessons are tied to relevant learning objectives.
+- Lessons are scaffolded such that each skill builds upon the next.
+- Tutorials, challenges, and assessments are designed to support higher-order thinking skills and learning retention.

 ### Support